Unified Patent Court (UPC): Opt-Out Strategy for Granted European Patents and European Patent Applications

 1. Registered EU Trademarks and EU Designs

-All international design registrations under the Hague Agreement designating the EU, wherein the EUIPO has confirmed protection of the design to the WIPO will be included into the UK register as comparable international designs designating the UK.
-The registration will retain its international registration number, but will be prefixed with “8”, so that it will be identifiable a a comparable UK international registration.
+International design registrations under the Hague Agreement designating the EU, which have been confirmed by the EUIPO for protection in the UK, will be included in the UK register as comparable international designs.
+These registrations will retain their international registration number, but will be prefixed with “8”.

-Any proprietor of an EUTM or RCD can declare that he would like to opt-out from the above provisions.
-In this case, the EUTM and RCD will not take effect in the UK.
-However, if a trademark has been used in the UK by the registered proprietor or with the consent of the registered proprietor, it is not possible to opt-out.
-The same applies to any trademark or design which has been assigned, licensed or if there are pending proceedings based on the comparable UK rights.
-The time limit for filing a opt-out request will close on January 1, 2021.
+Proprietors of EUTMs and RCDs have the option to opt-out from these provisions.
+However, if a trademark has been used in the UK by the registered proprietor or with their consent, it is not possible to opt-out.
+The same applies to trademarks or designs that have been assigned, licensed, or are subject to pending proceedings based on the comparable UK rights.
+The deadline for opting out is January 1, 2021.

 2. Filed EU Trademark Applications and EU Design Applications

-All EU trademark and design applications with a filing date given by the EUIPO will have to be re-filed at the UKIPO.
-The new UK application will retain the original filing date and priority date (if applicable) of the EU applications, as long as the UK application is filed within 9 months beginning with the date of the end of the transition period.
+EU trademark and design applications will need to be re-filed at the UKIPO.
+The new UK applications will retain the original filing date and priority date (if applicable) of the EU applications, as long as they are filed within 9 months after the end of the transition period.

-At this time, the UKIPO has given no information on the application process of the comparable UK trademark or design applications derived from the EU trademark or design applications.
+The UKIPO has not provided information on the application process for the comparable UK trademark or design applications derived from the EU applications.

 3. Pending EU Trademark Oppositions

-At this time, the UKIPO has given no information on how pending EU trademark oppositions will be treated in the UK after the end of the transition period.
-The same applies to pending cancellation and invalidity proceedings.
+The UKIPO has not provided information on how pending EU trademark oppositions will be treated in the UK after the end of the transition period.

-It is assumed by practitioners that the comparable UK rights will in most cases share the fate of the EU rights, i.e. if the EU rights are invalidated by the EUIPO in the opposition, cancellation or invalidity proceedings, the UK rights will also be considered invalid by the UKIPO, and the date of invalidity in the UK will be the same as in the EU.
+It is assumed that the comparable UK rights will follow the fate of the EU rights.
+If the EU rights are invalidated by the EUIPO in opposition, cancellation, or invalidity proceedings, the UK rights will also be considered invalid by the UKIPO, with the same date of invalidity as in the EU.

 4. Renewal of Registered EU Trademarks and EU Designs

-The comparable UK rights will receive the same renewal date as the EUTM or RCD.
-If a proprietor of a EUTM or RCM wants to maintain the comparable UK rights, a separate renewal fee will have to be paid at the UKIPO.
+Comparable UK rights will have the same renewal date as the EUTM or RCD.
+Proprietors who wish to maintain the comparable UK rights will need to pay a separate renewal fee at the UKIPO.

-In cases where the comparable UK right is due for renewal within the six months after the end of the transition period, a renewal reminder from the UKIPO will be sent to the proprietor.
-The proprietor will be given a further six month period for the comparable UK right to be renewed in the UK.
+For comparable UK rights due for renewal within six months after the end of the transition period, the UKIPO will send a renewal reminder to the proprietor.
+The proprietor will have a further six-month period to renew the comparable UK right in the UK.

-Where a renewal date of a registered EUTM or RCD falls after the end of transition period, an early payment of the renewal fee at EUIPO on a date prior to the end of the transition period will have no effect in respect of the comparable UK right.
-The comparable UK right will have to be renewed separately at the UKIPO.
+If the renewal date of a registered EUTM or RCD falls after the end of the transition period, an early payment of the renewal fee at the EUIPO prior to the end of the transition period will have no effect on the comparable UK right.
+The comparable UK right will need to be renewed separately at the UKIPO.

 Foto: © Tim Reckmann, [CC BY 2.0]